Clay’s Relapsed Refractory Multiple Myeloma Story

 Graft versus host disease (GVHD)

 I was taking a lot of medications to combat any GVHD issues.
 I had influenza B, and that was awful.
 I was probably sick for a month.
 Even when I was out of the hospital, I was having to go in every day for the first week or two.

 I had some GVHD in my mouth.
 Everything was raw in my mouth.
 About a year after the transplant, I got what they thought was graft vs. host in my left lung.
 For the most part, I managed through all that pretty well.

 I’m still taking chemo three days a week.
 I take a drug called Revlimid.
 I take a low dose of Prednisone every day.

 I go in for a monthly infusion of Darzalex, which is a newer immunotherapy.
 It’s becoming more and more popular with myeloma because it does a good job of keeping the cancer at bay.
 I also get IV immunoglobulin, which just helps boost my immune system.

 For the last year and a half, my numbers have been good.
 I’ve felt great.
 I walk three miles a day.
 I don’t know that you ever get back to normal, but I’m doing well.
 I’ll just be doing this indefinitely unless it stops working.

-Any side effects with the Revlimid or Darzalex?
+Are there any side effects with the Revlimid or Darzalex?